cicl-stanford/moral_dynamics/README.md

 ## videos

 Video clips from each experiment.
+Notice that the mapping between video names and clip/trial names in the experiments of the paper, take a look at the section `Mapping between video names and clip names in the different experiments` in the analysis file [here](https://cicl-stanford.github.io/moral_dynamics/).

 # Example: Setting up a scenario